Jacob-Lemon/vgarcade/README.md

 ## Description

-This is a fruit catching game made entirely with verilog.
+This is a fruit catching game made entirely with Verilog.
 It is implemented on the Basys3 FPGA board and has Gamecube controller support.

 ![start screen picture](https://github.com/Jacob-Lemon/vgarcade/blob/main/readme_images/start_screen.bmp)